tsukidan/tsuki/README.md

 ### Installation:

-1. Download the tsuki theme files from the [GitHub repository](https://github.com/tsuki-discord/tsuki-theme).
+1. Download the tsuki theme files from the release page, [GitHub repository](https://github.com/tsuki-discord/tsuki-theme).

 2. Open Discord and navigate to User Settings > Themes.